SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 .. index:: single: AlgorithmParameters
 .. index:: single: Parameters
 .. index:: single: Defaults
+.. index:: single: setAlgorithmParameters
 .. _section_ref_options_Algorithm_Parameters:

-Description of options of an algorithm in "*AlgorithmParameters*"
+Description of options of an algorithm by "*AlgorithmParameters*"
 -----------------------------------------------------------------

 Each algorithm can be controlled using some specific options or parameters.
 They are given through the "*Parameters*" optional command included in the mandatory command "*AlgorithmParameters*".

-There are 3 practical methods for the user to provide these options.
-The method is determined as follows in the graphical user interface:
+There are 3 practical methods for the user of the EFICAS graphical user interface of ADAO (GUI) to provide these options.
+The method is determined as follows in the EFICAS graphical user interface:

-#. firstly using the "*Parameters*" keyword in the "*AlgorithmParameters*" command, which allows to choose between "*Defaults*" (use of explicit pre-filled keywords by default parameters values) and "*Dict*" (use of a dictionary to fill the necessary keywords),
+#. firstly using the "*Parameters*" keyword in the "*AlgorithmParameters*"
+   command, which allows to choose between "*Defaults*" (use of explicit pre-filled keywords by default parameters values) and "*Dict*" (use of a dictionary to fill the necessary keywords),
-#. then secondly, only in the "*Dict*" case of "*Parameters*", by the included keyword "*FROM*" which allows to choose between a string entry and a Python script file entry.
+#. then secondly or thirdly, only in the "*Dict*" case of "*Parameters*", by
+   the included keyword "*FROM*" which allows to choose between a string entry and a Python script file entry.

+These two last options can be also used in the ADAO textual interface (TUI), through the keywords "*Parameters*" and "*Script*" of the corresponding command "*AlgorithmParameters*" (see the :ref:`section_tui` part for detailed description).

-If an option or a parameter is specified by the user for an algorithm that does not support it, the option is simply left unused and don't stop the treatment.
+If an option or a parameter is specified by the user for an algorithm that does not support it, the option is simply ignored (left unused) and don't stop the treatment.
 The meaning of the acronyms or particular names can be found in the :ref:`genindex` or the :ref:`section_glossary`.